-This Really Like This Book podcast scripts catch-up is about Ernest Hemingway’s Islands in the Stream.
+This post was originally a podcast script, now (2022) tidied up a little since it seems to be one of the most-read posts on this site.
+Its subject is Ernest Hemingway’s novel Islands in the Stream.
 He is a giant of American literature, and of masculine writing.
 He wrote men’s books about manly subjects: war, bullfighting, deep sea fishing.
 He won the Nobel Prize for Literature in 1954.
 Islands in the Stream was published after his death, in 1970.
 It was put together from three fragments of novels found in his bank vault in Havana after his death.
 They were intended by Hemingway to form a larger work, but his widow and literary executor put the pieces together.
 You’d never think it was cobbled together at all.
 It’s a stupendous novel, and I loved it.

 It’s also chillingly tense.
 Hemingway’s narrative style is famous: he called it the iceberg technique, or something like that, because all the work was done below the surface of the words.
 So we have plain, pared-down prose, no words wasted, nothing exuberant or decorative, which gives the rare instances of enthusiasm, passion, pleasure, etc, real power, because they stand alone without fuss.
 The effect is similar to encountering a large rock in the middle of a desert plain.
 It gives the impression of being bigger than anything else around, because it’s the only one of its kind, but if it were surrounded by equally large-sized rocks, we wouldn’t pay it any particular attention.
 The effect of such restraint in the writing is that we really feel the undercurrents of emotion.
 More importantly, we can feel the stuff that’s not being said, and the approach of terrible things a long way off.
 The tension mounts, and it just keeps on mounting.
 But because Hemingway’s writing is so controlled, you can feel sure that the catastrophe won’t be sprung on you out of the blue.
 There will be warnings, and you will have to wait for the warning to happen for the awful, or dangerous, or risky thing to happen.
 When it does happen, it’s a relief, because now we can get on with it, and not sit there imagining ‘he’s going to kill them’, or ‘they’re going to be washed overboard’, and so on.